 Adirondack Lakes and Rivers

-The Adirondacks are home to vast waterways, flowing from mountaintops, meandering through wild forests and stretching from scenic shorelines into deep lakes.
+The Adirondacks are home to vast waterways that flow from mountaintops, meander through wild forests, and stretch from scenic shorelines into deep lakes.
 Here, our lakes and rivers have defined our communities, creating a heritage that spans centuries and connects the heart of the Adirondacks to the New York’s storied history.

 So many choices